pygos/pkg-utils/README.md

   order to build.
 * produce pretty dependency graphs.

+An additional binary is produced called `pkg2sqfs` that can convert a package produced by `pkg` into a SquashFS filesystem image.

 ## License

 The source code in this package is provided under the OpenBSD flavored ISC